vlowvlow/vlowvlow.github.io/index.md

 i can playing to be pretend like i was enemy/villain/evil creature/whatever, but from the deep down of my heart, i can only see y'all as friends ^^

-rn, i'm living my pure good imagination, even reality isnt all bout that, me and y'all alr do the best, its k ^^
+rn, i'm living in my pure good imagination, even reality isnt all bout that, me and y'all alr do the best, its k ^^

 at the end of the time, im just an average (or maybe im a below average) person, who doing some stuff